 Code signing and other files ⚓

-The files you upload in the Workflow Editor (Code Signing & Files section of the editor)
+The files you upload in the Code Signing tab of the Workflow Editor are stored on

 Amazon S3 in a way that it’s only accessible for the web servers.